anarachelaraujo/cruk-qa-engineer-test/README.md

 ## Test Development

-The exercise was develop with the most recent version of Cypress with TypeScript.
+The exercise was develop with the most recent version of Cypress and TypeScript.
 The architecture is based on Page Object Model.